 Shiroishi calls the misuse of social media “a parallel crime.
 ‘Trolling’ creates an artificial sense of divide,” she says, adding that “the people most active in posting on social media are often the least active in real life.”

 Both think fiction can help tackle these divisive issues.

 “This is such a fraught and present subject,” Juska notes.
 “The issues are so immediate.
 Emotions are so high.”
 But she put her own perspective aside.
 “With the exception of a few moments, the characters in the novel aren’t too explicit on the question of gun control, simply because that didn’t feel true to how these particular people would be reacting.
 So, although I’m strongly in favor of gun control, I had to keep my own opinions off the page.”

 For Shiroishi, “fiction is a great way of diving deep into topics” and “can be more honest” than reacting to the news, “because we are less attached to the reality of a shooting.”

 The reading and discussion is scheduled for 7 p.m. on Wednesday, July 11, at Binnacle Books, 321 Main St., Beacon.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.